Your Radio City Music Hall Concert Guide

 Venue History

-The venue is one of the world's largest Art Deco theaters.
-The Great Stage measures 66.5 by 144 feet and sits within a distinctive proscenium arch 60 feet high and 100 feet wide (resembling a setting sun).
-The stage includes a hydraulic lift system with three sections and a turntable for production effects.
+Radio City Music Hall opened in December 1932, designed by Edward Durell Stone and Donald Deskey.
+Built as one of the world's largest Art Deco theaters, it quickly earned the title "Showplace of the Nation."
+The Great Stage measures 66.5 by 144 feet within a proscenium arch 60 feet high and 100 feet wide, with a hydraulic lift system and turntable for stage effects.

 Frequently Asked Questions